-A regional network for senior trainees (post-RCPCHStart ST7s and up) and new consultants (up to three years into consultancy) can help prepare senior trainees for the transition.
+As a regional network for senior trainees (post-RCPCHStart ST7s and up) and new consultants (up to three years into consultancy), Stepping Up can help prepare senior trainees for this transition.
 It can also support new consultants working in an increasingly challenging working environment, improving morale and encouraging entrants to paediatrics longer term.

-Following a successful pilot, from September 2017 to August 2019, we are expanding the Stepping Up network across the UK from September 2019.
+Following a successful pilot in 2017-19, we expanded the Stepping Up network across the UK.

 What does a Stepping Up Champion do?

 - Engages with all ST7 and 8 paediatric trainees and new consultants who are up to three years post CCT/CESR/CESR in their region via email/ebulletin

 - Facilitates (set up, publicise and support) two to three network meetings per year for this group, focusing on meeting topics suggested by this group of doctors

 - Ensures the needs of both clinical and academic paediatricians are catered for in meetings

 - Sources external speakers for meetings as required